Riya-code/lib-dues/README.md

 # library-due-record
-Calculates library dues of college library
+Calculates library dues of college library with the help of student database.